KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/setup-email/index.md

       </td>

       <td>
-        <li> This is a mandatory field. </li> <li> You get this key while setting up the provider dashboard.
-For more on finding the API key for CleverTap's default service provider, refer to the [Creating API Key ](https://www.twilio.com/docs/sendgrid/ui/account-and-settings/api-keys#creating-an-api-key) section </li>
+        <ul><li> This is a mandatory field. </li> <li> You get this key while setting up the provider dashboard.
+For more on finding the API key for CleverTap's default service provider, refer to the [Creating API Key ](https://www.twilio.com/docs/sendgrid/ui/account-and-settings/api-keys#creating-an-api-key)  section </li></ul>
       </td>
     </tr>